aws/aws-dotnet-deploy/site/content/docs/deployment-projects/recipe-file.md

 Each deployment project has a JSON file with a `.recipe` extension.
 This recipe file defines the type of .NET projects the recipe is compatible with and the settings that will be shown to users.

-Read our [tutorial](../../tutorials/custom-project.md) to see how you can modify this file to drive the custom deployment experience and display custom option settings to the users.
+Read our [tutorial](../../tutorials/custom-project.md) to see how you can modify this file to drive the custom deployment experience and display custom option settings to users.
 The full schema for the recipe file can be found [here](https://github.com/aws/aws-dotnet-deploy/blob/main/src/AWS.Deploy.Recipes/RecipeDefinitions/aws-deploy-recipe-schema.json).

 ### Top level settings